gauntface/web-push-book/src/_content/chapter-04/02-web-push-protocol.md

     const cekEncBuffer = new Buffer('Content-Encoding: aesgcm\0');
     const cekInfo = Buffer.concat([cekEncBuffer, contextBuffer]);

-Then we run this information through HKDF combining the salt and PRK with this information to get our nonce and CEK.
+This information is run through HKDF combining the salt and PRK with the nonceInfo and cekInfo:

     // The nonce should be 12 bytes long const nonce = hkdf(salt, prk, nonceInfo, 12);